guiyep/my-form-state/docs/redux/operations/README.md

 ## updateField ⇒ [<code>Thunk</code>](#Thunk)

-This operation update one field and inside the my-form-state redux state.
+Operation that updates one field inside the `my-form-state` redux state.
 Will also update all the form related props like isValid, isInvalid, etc. Normally it is triggered once an input value in the form changes.

 **Kind**: function